wangxiaosong96/CSIH/README.md

 3.  **Contrastive Regularization**: Enhances representation quality at both node and graph levels, specifically designed for sparse datasets.

-## 📂 Project Structure

-CSIH_Project/

-├── src/

-│   ├── CSIH.py             # Core Model Architecture

-├── DataHandler.py          # Data Loading & Subgraph Extraction

-├── Params.py               # Hyperparameters

-├── run_CSIH.py             # Main Training Script

-├── interactions.csv        # Sample Dataset

-└── README.md               # Documentation

 ## 🛠️ Prerequisites

-### To run this project, you need Python 3.8+ and the following libraries:

-### pip install torch torch-geometric pandas numpy scikit-learn networkx
+### To run this project, you need Python 3.8+ and the following libraries: pip install torch torch-geometric pandas numpy scikit-learn networkx

 ### Note: Ensure your torch-geometric version is compatible with your torch and CUDA version.